-Effective April 2016, we amended our management services agreement with Araxes.
-Under the amended agreement, Araxes pays us a fixed fee of \$65,000 per month for management services, which is reduced from the prior fixed fee of \$100,000 per month.
+We have a management services agreement with Araxes pursuant to which Araxes pays us a fixed fee of \$65,000 per month for management services.
 In addition, the agreement allows for Araxes to reimburse us an amount equal to the number of full time equivalents, or FTE, performing research and development services for Araxes, at an annual FTE rate of approximately \$350,000, plus actual expenses as reasonably incurred.
 The initial term expired on December 31, 2015 but, pursuant to the terms of the agreement, renews automatically for additional consecutive one-year periods.
 The agreement may be terminated by either party with a notice of at least 30 days prior to the expiration of the then-renewal term.
-For the three months ended September 30, 2016 and 2015, we recorded reimbursements of \$66,000 and \$79,000, respectively, and for the nine months ended September 30, 2016 and 2015, we recorded reimbursements of \$258,000 and \$200,000, respectively, for research and development services provided to Araxes, which was recorded as a reduction to research and development expenses on the condensed statements of operations and comprehensive loss.
-As of September 30, 2016 and December 31, 2015, \$261,000 and \$430,000 related to management fees and reimbursements of research and development services, respectively, are included in accounts receivable, related party on the condensed balance sheets.
+For the three months ended March 31, 2017 and 2016, we recorded reimbursements of \$146,000 and \$106,000, respectively, for research and development services provided to Araxes, which was recorded as a reduction to research and development expenses on our condensed statements of operations and comprehensive loss.
+As of March 31, 2017 and December 31, 2016, \$341,000 and \$295,000 related to management fees and reimbursements of research and development services, respectively, are included in accounts receivable, related party on our condensed balance sheets.

-• Services Agreement
+Services Agreement

 We have a services agreement with Wellspring which allows for payment of research and development services provided to us of an amount equal to the number of FTE's performing the services, at an annual FTE rate of \$400,000, plus actual expenses as reasonably incurred.
 The initial term of this services agreement expired on December 31, 2015 but, pursuant to the terms of the agreement, renews automatically for additional consecutive one-year periods.
 The agreement may be terminated by either party with a notice of at least 30 days prior to the expiration of the then-renewal term.
-For the three months ended September 30, 2016 and 2015, we recognized \$1.0 million in both periods, and for the nine months ended September 30, 2016 and 2015, we recognized \$3.2 million in both periods from research and development services provided to us under this agreement as research and development expense, related party on the condensed statements of operations and comprehensive loss.
-As of September 30, 2016 and December 31, 2015, \$1.1 million and \$0.9 million, respectively, related to research and development services under this agreement are included in accounts payable and accrued expenses, related party on the condensed balance sheets.
+For the three months ended March 31, 2017 and 2016, we recognized \$392,000 and \$1.2 million, respectively, from research and development services provided to us under this agreement as research and development expense, related party on our condensed statements of operations and comprehensive loss.
+As of March 31, 2017 and December 31, 2016, \$428,000 and \$770,000, respectively, related to research and development services under this agreement are included in accounts payable and accrued expenses, related party on our condensed balance sheets.